sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 corresponding *t*-tests.
 Unlike the *t*-test, the Wilcoxon test does not assume normality, which is nice.
 In fact, they do not make any assumptions about what kind of distribution is involved.
-In statistical jargon, this makes them **nonparametric tests**.
+In statistical jargon, this makes them **non-parametric tests**.
 While avoiding the normality assumption is nice, there is a drawback: the Wilcoxon test is usually less powerful than the *t*-test (i.e., higher Type II error rate).
 I will not discuss the Wilcoxon tests in as much detail as the *t*-tests, but I will give you a brief